Steyrix/android-dev-interview-questions/README.md

 List’s operators create intermediate collections and process elements as a whole collection.
 Sequence can be used to process enormous amount of elements.

 #### Sorting sequence
-Sequence is converted to MutableList, get sorted and then the list is converted to sequence.
+Sequence is converted to MutableList, get sorted and then the list is converted back to sequence.

 #### Inner class vs nested class
-Nested class can be created via class definition of outer class.
+Nested class can be created via class definition of the outer class.
-Whereas inner class requires an instance of outer class and can access its fields.
+Whereas inner class requires an instance of the outer class and can access its fields.

 #### Enum vs sealed
-Enum value is not truly a new type whereas sealed type subclass is truly a new different types.
+Enum value is not truly a new typem whereas sealed type subclass is truly a new different types.

 #### When is it necessary to use sealed interface instead of sealed class?
 Sealed interface usage allows a subtype to participate in a more complex class hierarchy and extend a class.